akrashbashir/aeneas_aligner-main/README.md

 - **🌐 Web Interface**: User-friendly Gradio-based web application
 - **🧠 NLTK Integration**: Professional sentence tokenization

+## 🌐 WebVTT (VTT) Export

+- The application now supports exporting subtitles in both SRT and WebVTT (VTT) formats.
+- To enable VTT export, check the "Export VTT (WebVTT) file as well as SRT" option in the web interface before generating subtitles.
+- The VTT file will be available for download alongside the SRT file if the `webvtt-py` library is installed.

 ## 🚀 Quick Start

 ### Prerequisites